 Seek out researchers who have been in their jobs for only a year or two, not just people who are highly experienced.
 Ask for informational interviews.
 They will have a fresh perspective on getting their first role, which is a good complement to the perspectives of more experienced people.
 They will likely be honored and delighted to help to contribute to the community and be seen as an expert.

-Read through design blogs from major tech companies for a variety of articles on process and collaboration to what it’s like to work there and career tips – e.g., Adobe xD, Airbnb, Google, Uber, Vox, Invision, and Spotify.
+Read through design blogs from major tech companies for a variety of articles on process and collaboration to what it’s like to work there – e.g., Adobe xD, Airbnb, Google, Uber, Vox, Invision, and Spotify.

-If you are in academia as student or professor, learn as much as you can about the differences between academic and non-academic work culture and environments so you can more easily make the shift and avoid total culture shock.
+If you are in academia as a student or professor, learn as much as you can about the differences between academic and non-academic work culture and environments so you can more easily make the shift, interview effectively, and avoid total culture shock.

 Through your learning, you will come across a variety of ways of doing research because of the diversity of researcher backgrounds and disciplines.
 While there are definitely important practices and processes, there really is no one right way of doing things.
 There is a lot of creativity involved, especially within everyday workplace constraints.

-Try not to be in learning mode for too long.
+Try not to be in learning mode forever.
 Take action as early and often as possible, to actually practice the things you are learning (this is the best way to grow your skills).
+Of course, you can supplement your job search with continued learning if you think there’s something that’s high priority to look into.

-Take a look at the websites and LinkedIn profiles of other researchers to get a sense of their journeys, experience, education, etc. to find similarities, differences and potential gaps.
+Take a look at the websites and LinkedIn profiles of other researchers to get a sense of their journeys, experience, education, etc. This can give you an idea of the variety of paths, how to talk about your experience, etc.

 Document what you have done in school and at work – responsibilities and accomplishments – and see what connections you can make to research skills and practices (even if it’s a few examples, it will come in handy).